Creating your own personalized Christmas cards is a thoughtful (and cost-efficient!) way to show the people in your life that you care about them.

 Do you want to go with a traditional holiday color palette?
-Or do you want to try something a little more unusual?
+Or do you want to try something creative and unique?

-Here are nearly 30 palettes for a wide variety of holiday themes.
+Here are 20+ Christmas color palettes for a wide variety of holiday themes.

 These are your classic holiday color palettes: reds and greens that you have been seeing around this time of the year for your entire life.